Double Robust Variance Estimation with Parametric Working Models: Simulation Study

 \subsection{Simulation Results}

 Both point and variance estimators performed as expected in simulations.
-The results of the simulation study for $n=800$ and $\sigma=400$ are presented in Table \ref{tab:simres} and Figure \ref{fig:SimresVardiff}.
-When at least one model was correctly specified, the classic AIPW, weighted regression AIPW, and TMLE displayed minimal bias, but all were substantially biased when both nuisance models were misspecified.
-Note bias was further reduced under correct specification of at least one model for $n=2000$ (Table 4).
-Under correct specification of both nuisance models, the empirical sandwich and influence function based variance estimators tracked closely with the ESE, resulting in SERs close to one and CIs attaining the nominal level of coverage.
-When both models were misspecified, both variance estimators tracked with the ESE, but bias was substantial, resulting in CIs with below nominal coverage.
+The results of the simulation study are presented in Table \ref{tab:simres} and Figures \ref{fig:SimresVardiff} and \ref{fig:SimresVardiffNull}.
+When at least one model was correctly specified, the classic AIPW, weighted regression AIPW, and TMLE displayed minimal bias, but all were substantially biased when both working models were misspecified.
+Under correct specification of both working models, all three variance estimators tracked closely with the ESE, resulting in SERs close to one and CIs attaining the nominal level of coverage.
+When both models were misspecified, all three variance estimators tracked with the ESE, but bias was substantial, resulting in CIs with below nominal coverage.

-Differences between the variance estimators are apparent when examining the simulation study results for scenarios where one nuisance model was correctly specified and the other was misspecified.
-When either the outcome model or the propensity model was misspecified, CIs based on the empirical sandwich variance estimator attained the nominal level of coverage, and estimated standard errors tracked closely with the ESE.
-In Figure \ref{fig:SimresVardiff}, note variance ratios for the empirical sandwich estimator are closely clustered around one for these scenarios.
-In contrast, the influence function based variance estimator was empirically biased when either nuisance model was misspecified.
-As expected, it tended to overestimate the variance when the outcome model was misspecified, leading to estimated standard errors that tracked above the ESE, SERs above one, and conservative CIs that exceeded the nominal level of coverage.
-When the propensity model was misspecified but the outcome model was correctly specified, the influence function based variance estimator underestimated the variance, resulting in estimated standard errors below the ESE and SERs below one.
-The biases observed for the influence function based variance estimator were also present when $n=2000$ (Table 4 and Figure 3).
+Differences between variance estimators are apparent for scenarios where only one working model was correctly specified.
+When either the outcome model or the propensity model was misspecified, CIs based on the empirical sandwich variance estimator and the nonparametric bootstrap attained the nominal level of coverage, and estimated standard errors generally tracked closely with the ESE.
+In Figures \ref{fig:SimresVardiff} and \ref{fig:SimresVardiffNull}, note variance ratios for the empirical sandwich estimator and the nonparametric bootstrap are clustered around one for these scenarios.
+In contrast, the influence function based variance estimator was empirically biased when either working model was misspecified.
+As expected, it tended to overestimate the variance when the outcome model was misspecified, leading to SERs above one and conservative CI coverage.
+When the propensity model was misspecified but the outcome model was correctly specified, the influence function based variance estimator underestimated the variance, resulting in SERs below one.
+Bias in the influence function based variance estimator was more pronounced under the null.
+Under outcome model misspecification, SERs exceeded 2.0, resulting in approximately 100\% CI coverage.
+Under propensity misspecification, SERs were 0.89, resulting in CIs with below nominal coverage.